-You can tackle the shipping cost factor by showing the shipping cost right away.
-If you know the exact shipping cost, then you can easily show that in product description or on the pricing page.
+You can tackle the shipping cost issue by showing the shipping cost right away.
+If you know the exact shipping cost, then you can easily show that in the product description or on the pricing page.

 We recommend using Table Rate Shipping because it allows you to define variable shipping costs for every single product in your store.